Three Foundational Voyages

 Foundational Stories

-Nevertheless, it is possible to get concrete about navigating our inner world.
+Nevertheless, it is possible to get concrete about navigating our inner spiritual world.
 Instead of going on line, we can go back in time.
 We can discover in foundational stories in the Brothers’ history how the ideals of Brother Maurice’s map were lived as a deep and compelling spirituality.
 Stories from our origins can be living maps for us the way lines and footprints on a ballroom floor map out the steps for dancers who desire, for instance, to master the moves of the merengue.

 What follow are three seminal stories of voyages.
 Taken together, they model how, with practical heroism, our ancestral brothers left footprints for us to step into as we search for how to live the intangibles of our province’s shared spirituality as Brother Maurice has mapped it out.